RedLinen/Jovial/README.md

 ### The Clock:

-Plans to program this protype for more advanced timer functions had be called off after the upper half of the B-register of the designers PIC18 stopped working.
+Plans to program this prototype for more advanced timer functions had be called off after the upper half of the B-register of the designers PIC18 stopped working.
 Therefore, we scaled back to a simple sixteen-minute counter with the ten LEDs seen to the left of the PIC18 in the above picture serving as a binary display.
 The six LEDs closest to the PIC18 display seconds, and the four LEDs farthest from the PIC18 display minutes.
 The clock can be reset at any time by pressing both buttons at the same time.

 ### The Inspirational Message Button: